 Using Kratom Drink Mixes

 You may be able to find a kratom powder drink mix online.
 It might be faster to pour a kratom drink mix into a glass than it is to make kratom tea recipes from scratch.
-However, this option comes with some drawbacks.
+However, kratom drink mixes comes with some drawbacks.

 For one, kratom powder drink mixes may have additives, fillers, and preservatives, from propylene glycol to sucralose to silicon dioxide.
 To avoid artificial ingredients, opt for all-natural raw leaf kratom or kratom blended with organic herbs and spices.